 Smart Objectives can help us here

 PACE: relates to TIME.
 When we push ourselves to get something done too rapidly, things can go wrong.
 It’s one thing to get on with a small safe experiment, and it is another to do it like Lewis Hamilton.

 Do small, urgent and important first and set your priorities so that you get your results over time, in a systematic and ordered way.
 Without that care, it is possible to not notice an important ‘result’.
-It’s my view that here is no small, safe experiment without a ‘result’!
+It’s my view that there is no small, safe experiment unless I know the ‘result’!

-DRIVE: some of us are inclined to drive ourselves hard.
-In the Transactional Analytic model there are DRIVERS: internal motivators that help us focus our efforts.
+Some of us are inclined to drive ourselves hard.
+In the Transactional Analytic model these are the DRIVERS: internal motivators that help us focus our efforts.
 One such Driver is Try Hard and another is Hurry Up.

 Others of us are inclined to want the safe experiment to be perfectly designed to produce the perfect results (the Be Perfect Driver).
 These normal motivators do get results, but it is worth noticing the price we pay for them and what ‘antidotes’ there might be to respond to them differently.

-CONTEXT: sometimes we can lose the ‘woods for the trees‘.
-We can look at change as a dubious option- one we prefer to side-step or avoid it.
-Aspects of a our past, and upbringing can set off amber or red lights in our mind; these warning lights are triggered by ‘injunctions’ from our past.
+Sometimes we can lose the ‘woods for the trees‘.
+We can look at change as a dubious option – one we prefer to side-step or avoid it.
+Aspects of our past, and upbringing, can set off amber or red lights in our mind; these warning lights are triggered by ‘injunctions’ from our past.
 They whisper to us: “do you really want to do this …..
 I would not do this if I were you“.

 Family messages: Scripts and Drivers

 What are these family messages?
 Well here are those some of those messages that Transactional Analysis (TA) call Drivers.
 An example of a safe experiment for each one is offered: